 Data subject access requests are used to access data that an employer (former, current or potential) holds about you.
 If you make a request, you are entitled to be given a copy of any personal data held on you.
 This could be in emails, but also databases, word processing systems, CCTV records, telephone records both for landline and mobile phones, internet logs, automated payroll systems, records of automated door entry systems such as swipe cards.
 If you make your request by electronic means (e.g. email), the response should also be in electronic form (Article 15(3) GDPR).

 Your employer (or ex-employer) must respond within a month of receipt of the request (Article 12(3) GDPR), although they can extend this period by up to two months in certain situations (e.g. if your request is particularly complex).
 Employers can ask you to give evidence to confirm your identity (a photocopy of your passport should do the trick).
-There used to be a fee of £10 payable to the company from which you have requested information, but this no longer applies (as of 25 May 2018) (Article 12(5) GDPR).
+There is no fee – you should not have to pay for this (Article 12(5) GDPR).

 Employers generally answer such requests because if they refuse or give incomplete or inaccurate answers, you can make:

 - A statutory request to the Information Commissioner asking the Commissioner that there has been an infringement of the GDPR (Article 77 GDPR).
 The Commissioner will have to make an assessment and can serve a notice on an employer requiring it to give him information.
 Employers generally do not like to be referred to the Information Commissioner!
 (Article 57(1)(f) read together with section 165 of the Data Protection Act 2018 (“DPA 2018”))